-Relative likelihood of BME staff accessing non-mandatory training and CPD as compared to White staff
+Relative likelihood of BME staff accessing non-mandatory training and CPD as compared to White staff most likely option.

-This data is not currently collected centrally and we are exploring options for recording this data for 17/18, ESR being the most likely option.
 For 16/17, we plan to identify available data from individual departments in order that we can meet this indicator.
 Additional resources will be required to facilitate the data collection, cleansing and inputting.